maciejskorski/software_engineering/_sources/uml_modelling.md

 # Class 5: System modelling with UML diagrams

 UML diagrams can be created by many tools.
-Those into graphic design may like drawing tools like [diagrams.net](https://www.diagrams.net/), while developers should appreciate diagrams created from concise markup descriptions via [PlantUML](https://plantuml.com/) or [Mermaid](https://mermaid.js.org/).
+Those into graphic design may like drawing tools like [diagrams.net](https://www.diagrams.net/), while developers should appreciate *diagrams created from markup descriptions* via [PlantUML](https://plantuml.com/) or [Mermaid](https://mermaid.js.org/).
 It is worth looking into examples shared online, see in particular https://real-world-plantuml.com/ or https://www.planttext.com/.
+For more on UML modelling, see dedicated courses like [here](https://nus-cs2103-ay1718s2.github.io/website/book/uml/).

+## Example: GitHub Game

 As an exmple, let's model an educational game which challenges users with questions about coding practices based on Github repositories.